go-enjin/website/content/en/pages.md

 # Pages

 Content within Go-Enjin can be anything the developer chooses, however, it's nice to not have to reinvent any wheels in the process.
+This page for example is written in the Markdown[^1] format.

-Pages have many features and more documentation needs to be written, not just for this but for all of Go-Enjin.
+Enjin pages have many features and more documentation needs to be written, not just for this but for all of Go-Enjin.

-Some of these features are demonstrated with the following:
+Some of these enjin features are demonstrated with the following pages:

 - [Formats](/pages/formats)
     - [HTML](/pages/formats/html)